It's a New Day in Public Health.

-The risk of monkeypox to the general public is usually low.
-Vaccines used for smallpox have been shown to be effective in preventing monkeypox.
-For people who become infected, are exposed to people diagnosed with monkeypox, or have a job that puts them at risk for monkeypox, they should contact their health care provider.
+The risk of mpox to the general public is usually low.
+Vaccines used for smallpox have been shown to be effective in preventing mpox.
+For people who become infected, are exposed to people diagnosed with mpox, or have a job that puts them at risk for mpox, they should contact their health care provider.
 If you become infected, avoid contact with people and pets - stay isolated from others and animals as much as possible.

-Recommendations for the prevention and treatment monkeypox include the following:
+Recommendations for the prevention and treatment mpox include the following: